Ken Russell (politician)

+As a city commissioner, Russell authored adopted ordinances that allowed co-living spaces to be created in the city, citing such residential accommodations as a means of addressing the city's housing shortage.
+He also authored an inclusionary zoning ordinance for the Omni district (the Arts & Entertainment District), which was adopted by the city but preempted by a subsequent state law.
+He also authored an adopted ordinance aimed at reducing fertilizer pollution to waterways in hopes of decreasing the incidents of algae blooms.
+Since leaving city government, he has worked in environmentalism as an outreach director for Longevity Partners, as well as a spokesperson and lobbyist for Sierra Club.
+In 2022, he unsuccessfully ran for the U.S. House of Representatives and also abandoned a campaign for U.S. Senate.

 Early life and career

 Russell was born in Doctors Hospital in Coral Gables, Florida, and raised in Coconut Grove and Key Biscayne.
 Russell's father, Jack, was an international yo-yo champion and developed a patent on his brand of yo-yo.
 Jack worked for the Duncan Toys Company before breaking off to start his own.
 His mother, Kazuyo, was Japan's national yo-yo champion.
 The family moved from Miami to Stuart, Florida, after Hurricane David in 1979.
 Russell graduated from Martin County High School in 1991.

 When he was 15 years old, Russell became a professional and went on international yo-yo tours.
 He attended the University of North Carolina at Chapel Hill.
 He earned a Bachelor of Science in Business Administration.
 After graduating, he went to work for his family's company.
 After the business suffered during the Great Recession, Russell opened a watersports store.

-Political career
+Miami City Commission (2015–2022)

+Flechas served on the Miami City Commission, representing district 2.
+His district included the majority of the city's coastal neighborhoods, stretching from Coconut Grove at its south end up through Brickell, Downtown, Edgewater, to Morningide on its south end.